-Based on routes they’ve loved, these travel suggestions rely on our specialists' expert knowledge of New Zealand gained through frequent visits to the country.
-This has allowed them to hand-pick the best range of hotels, tours and transport for your tailor-made holiday.
+Based on routes they’ve loved, these tour suggestions rely on our specialists' expert knowledge of New Zealand gained through frequent visits to the country.
+This has allowed them to hand-pick the best range of hotels, excursions and transport for your tailor-made tour.

 Ideas for your trip to New Zealand

 These itineraries are designed to give you some suggestions for what is possible when you travel in New Zealand, and they showcase some of the routes that we’ve found work particularly well.
 Treat them simply as inspiration, because your trip will be created uniquely for you by one of our specialists based on your particular tastes and interests.

 Enjoy a memorable journey on board the TranzAlpine train.

 Take a thrilling jet boat ride on the Dart River.